-Although we hold to the Bible—the 66 books of the Old and New Testaments—as our ultimate authority, we find that it can be helpful to describe our faith using various summaries written by men and women over the years.
 We align with historic, orthodox Christianity in our assent to the Apostles’ and Nicene Creeds, and we use a couple of more specific statements to describe some of our other beliefs.
-You will find our Statement of Faith and our Church Covenant below, in addition to the 1833 New Hampshire Confession of Faith.
-We have not officially adopted the New Hampshire Confession, and it does not describe our official church position, but it gives you a broad sense of where we lean in our beliefs.
+You will find our Statement of Faith and our Church Covenant below, in addition to a working draft of our Statement of Faith, which we hope to reaffirm in January 2019.
+We hope this gives you a broad sense of where we lean in our beliefs.
 If you have questions about any of this, please get in touch!

 Statement of Faith

 Adapted from the New Hampshire Confession of Faith (1833) and the Middle Street Baptist Church Statement of Faith (1840)

 Having been enabled, through God’s divine grace, to give ourselves to the Lord, and likewise to one another, we deem it a duty, for the honor of Christ and the glory of his name, to make the following declaration of our faith and practice; knowing that “with the heart one believes and is justified, and with the mouth one confesses and is saved.”
 (Romans 10:10)